How is fault determined in a car accident?

 - Failure to properly maintain vehicle

-Can multiple people be at fault in a motor vehicle crash in Georgia?
+Can multiple people be at fault in a motor vehicle crash?

 Georgia negligence law utilizes a comparative fault standard.
 This means that your negligence and that of another driver will be compared against one another to ascertain what, if anything, you will be able to recover in the way of compensation.
 For example, if the other driver was deemed 70 percent at fault and you were 30 percent responsible, the amount of an award to you would be reduced by 30 percent because of your contributory negligence.